apache/pulsar/site2/docs/functions-quickstart.md

   --name reverse
 ```

 If you see `Created successfully`, the function is ready to accept incoming messages.
 Because the function is running in cluster mode, you can **trigger** the function using the [`trigger`](reference-pulsar-admin.md#trigger) command.
-This command sends a message that you specify to the function and also returns the function output.
+This command sends a message that you specify to the function and returns the function output.
 The following is an example.

 ```bash
 $ bin/pulsar-admin functions trigger \